cambridge-collection/spacefinder-2/admin/instructions.md

 ## Introduction

 > You will need a GitHub account in order to edit the data.
 If you don’t have one, signup at: <https://github.com/signup>.
+Please remember to follow all the instructions that GitHub sends you, including the one asks you to click on a link and enter a special code.
 >
 > Please contact us after you’ve signed up to us your github user name.
 We’ll then give you access to the spaces data repository.